People have a lot to be stressed out about in the final weeks of the year.

 Managers must be clear about what has to be done, and set expectations.

-Overall, productivity will probably decline in November and December, but its each manager's job to make sure the things that have to be finished, are finished.
+Overall, productivity will probably decline in around the holidays, even if you have big EOY goals.
+Its each manager's job to make sure the things that have to be finished, are finished.

 Employees may be walking around in corny sweaters and Santa hats, but when they're on the clock, help ensure they're working on what has to be done.